King of Prussia Inn: History

-The original inn was constructed as a cottage in 1719 by the Welsh Quakers William and Janet Rees, founders of nearby Reesville.
-The cottage was converted to an inn in 1769 and was important in colonial times as it was approximately a day's travel by horse from Philadelphia.
+The original inn was constructed as a cottage at the intersection of Swedesford Road (now U.S. Route 202) and Gulph Road in 1719 by the Welsh Quakers William and Janet Rees.
+The cottage was converted to an inn in 1769 and was important in colonial times, as it was approximately a day's travel by horse from Philadelphia.
 A number of settlers heading from there for Ohio would sleep at the inn for their first night on the road.
 In 1774 the Rees family hired James Barry (or Jimmy Berry) to run the inn, which henceforth became known as "Berry's Tavern".
 General George Washington first visited the tavern on Thanksgiving Day in 1777 while the Continental Army was encamped at Whitemarsh; a few weeks later Washington and the army bivouacked at nearby Valley Forge.

 A map created by William Parker, an American Loyalist, listed the inn as "Berry's" in 1777, but a local petition in 1786 identified it as the "King of Prussia".
 It was possibly renamed to entice German soldiers fighting in the American Revolution to remain in this area.
 At some point a wooden signboard of the inn depicted King Frederick the Great of Prussia.
 The inn was listed on the U.S. National Register of Historic Places on December 23, 1975.